 The brine solution is a mixture of salt and water.
 The highly concentrated brine solution is pumped into the resin tank.
 The highly concentrated brine solution attracts minerals that have been coated with resin beads, making them clean to soften your water.
 The process of cleaning the resin beads is called regeneration.

 As the name suggests, a salt-free water conditioner does not use salt to remove hard water minerals.
 This type of water softener uses media, cartridge, or filter to remove hard minerals in the water.

 The salt-free water softener does not reduce hard minerals in the water.
 The media change the hard water structure such that it does form scale build-up on the plumbing and appliances.

 The salt-free water descaler conditions your water but does not remove minerals that’s why is also called a water conditioner or descaler.

-Also, a salt-free water conditioner does not use the tank, so it is also called a tankless water softener.
-It still does not use salt to condition hard water; therefore, it is also called a no salt water softener.
+Also, a salt-free water conditioner does not use a tank, so it is also called a tankless water softener.
+It still does not use salt to condition hard water; therefore, it is also called a “no-salt” water softener.